 Overarching Need - SHMES has a strong in-house system of supports with targeted assistance for those who qualify based on state guidelines.
-While the supports are available for those who qualify, there remains a number of students who are falling short of this state guideline but continue to struggle greatly in the classroom in terms of closing achievement gaps/demonstrating growth in writing
+While the supports are available for those who qualify, there remains a number of students who are falling short of this state guideline but continued improvement is necessary in terms of closing achievement gaps/demonstrating growth in writing

 Root Causes to be Addressed Need for an established set of systems, processes, and procedures which promote academic achievement and growth for all students.
-Fidelity in implementation of Tier 1 instructional practices through the use of the Fayette County instructional framework.
+Fidelity in implementation of Tier 1 instructional practices through the use of the Fayette County Instructional Framework.

-This is a root cause and not a Yes

-contributing cause or symptom
+This is a root cause and not a contributing cause or symptom Yes

-This is something we can affect Yes
+This is something we can Yes

+affect

 Impacted Programs IDEA - Special Education

 School and District Effectiveness

-Title II, Part A, Preparing, Training and Recruiting High-Quality Teachers, Principals and

-other School Leaders

 Title III - Language Instruction for English Learners and Immigrant Students

-Title IX, Part A - McKinney-Vento Education for Homeless Children and Youth Program
+Title IX, Part A - McKinney-Vento Education for Homeless Children and Youth

-Title IV, Part A - Student Support and Academic Enrichment
+Program

 Others : Tier 1 Instruction

-Additional Responses Establishing a Professional Learning Community structure to ensure all of our teachers are in collaboration to provide high levels of learning and academic rigor for all students.
+· Establishing a Professional Learning Community structure to ensure all of our teachers are in collaboration to provide high levels of learning and academic rigor for all students.